-When the late Dr. Daniel Stechschulte Sr. founded Internal Medicine's division of Allergy, Clinical Immunology and Rheumatology in 1973, he grouped two distinctly different medical specialties under one roof.
-Generally speaking, while training programs for Allergy/Clinical Immunology are separate from those of Rheumatology, they share a common foundation - the science of immunology — so doctors can elect to be dually certified.
+When the late Dr. Daniel Stechschulte Sr. founded Internal Medicine's Division of Allergy, Clinical Immunology and Rheumatology in 1973, as an Allergist as well as a Rheumatologist later on, he established the two medical specialty practices under one roof.
+More recently, while the clinical practice and training programs for Allergy &Clinical Immunology and Rheumatology have remained separate, they continue to share a common foundation - the science of immunology.